 We’re not suggesting that you should learn everything there is to know about sports betting before even getting started.
 While that’s not necessary, there are definitely a few things you need to be aware of.
 That’s why we wrote this article.
 It’s essentially a summary of everything we think you should know before putting your money at risk.
 A lot of what we cover here is explained in more detail elsewhere in our sports betting guide.
 That’s because this article was created for complete beginners, and we left some of the more complicated details out.

 We start by explaining what fixed odds betting is, as this is the most common form of sports betting.
-We look at the five main components of a sports wager, and provide some examples.
-Then we explain how there are different types of wager, and some alternative forms of sports betting too.
-We briefly cover how to actually place wagers with bookmakers, and look at the various different types of bookmaker.
+We look at the five main components of a sports wager and provide some examples.
+Then we explain how there are different types of wagers and some alternative forms of sports betting, too.
+We briefly cover how to actually place wagers with bookmakers, and look at the various types of bookmakers.
 We also explain how and why they make money.
 We finish by discussing the importance of defining your sports betting objectives.

-Fixed odds betting is the “traditional” form of betting, where we predict what’s going to happen and then place a wager on the appropriate selection.
-The term fixed odds is used because the odds are agreed when the wager is placed.
+Fixed odds betting is the “traditional” form of betting where you predict what’s going to happen and then place a wager on the appropriate selection.
+The term “fixed odds” is used because the odds are agreed when the wager is placed.
 If a wager wins, the payout is based on those agreed odds.
 It doesn’t matter if they’ve subsequently moved or not.